josephsenior/Grinta-Agent/docs/configuration.md

 # Configuration

-OpenHands uses TOML configuration files and environment variables.
+Forge uses TOML configuration files and environment variables.
 All settings have defaults, so you only need to configure what you want to change.

 ## Configuration Files